wbudic/LifeLog/Current Development Check List.md

 ## Planned New Possible Features of Minor Relevance

+* Fit to page log.
+Making log subpage scrollable rather than whole page to see the bottom.
 * Make session timeot sub pages aware via JSON.
 * Multiple category assignment table (set via hashtags and end of a post).
 * Log cards Export/Import.
 Send log entries via email or USB, why not?